 Ohio National is highly rated Life Insurance Company that has been around for over one hundred years with a wonderful and successful history.
 Their individual life sales business has grown for a remarkable 21 years straight.
 Even with our economy, they are still a growing, vibrant company.
-When one is looking for life insurance coverage, it is extremely important to know that the company that is chosen will be around and solvent years later when it is time to cash in on a policy.
+When one is looking for life insurance coverage, whether it be that you are healthy, you are looking for a policy with high risk health issues, or looking for a smoker term life insurance policy, it is extremely important to know that the company that is chosen will be around and solvent years later when it is time to cash in on a policy.
 Past performance is extremely important to factor in as it demonstrates the company is reputable and financially secure.
 When shopping and comparing rates its good to avoid brokerages like Zander Insurance and use a real broker that will compare Ohio National to other companies.

 Ohio National Assets and Good Business Practices: Ohio National Life has 30 Billion in assets and are given an A+ rating by A.M.
 Best.
 Also, A.M.
 Best rates their ability to meet on-going claims as superior.
 And, Ohio National Life doesn’t play the games that other life insurance companies do; other insurance companies have increased the cost of insurance by increasing mortality expenses in order to generate revenues.
 Ohio National Life has never increased mortality expenses; indeed, they have lowered the cost three different times.